Across the Atlantic

 Beauty

 So it’s true, you are a little softer.
 Not in a bad way, just in a different way.
-I don’t mind my laugh lines or crow’s feet, it just means I have laughed a lot in my life.
+I don’t mind my laugh lines or crow’s feet, itjust means I have laughed a lot in my life.
 I find that I’m thankful for the little things even more now.
 The stuff that used to bother me or that I would worry about what other people thought of my appearance, don’t even concern me anymore.
-As they say, it’s amazing how little people really think about you and what you think they are thinking about you.
+As they say, it’s amazing how little people think about you and what you think they are thinking about you.

 Mid-forties has been interesting, can’t wait to see where it continues to move me down this journey called life.